 As much as possible, teachers should teach and set work according to the planned for curriculum i.e. what they would normally be teaching in school.
 Core skills should form the focus of any learning.
 These skills include phonics, reading, writing and mathematics in KS1/2 and Communication and Language, Personal, Social, Emotional Development and Physical Development in EYFS.
 Where subjects have been omitted from remote learning teaching sequences, teachers should make plans to catch up with missed learning upon return to school.

-A suggested timetable for a 'remote learning' day is below:
+A suggested timetable for a 'remote learning' day (i.e. where teachers and children are all isolating) follows: